LidarDM: Generative LiDAR Simulation in a Generated World: Experiment

-\paragraph{Training Details.} We train our models using four Nvidia A100 40GB GPUs.
-We use the AdaM optimizer with a learning rate of 1e-4 for the VAE and 1e-5 for the diffusion U-Net, with a cosine decay schedule.
+We train our models for 48 hours using four Nvidia A100 40GB GPUs.
+We use the Adam optimizer with a learning rate of 1e-4 for the VAE and 1e-5 for the diffusion U-Net, with a cosine decay schedule.